All Restaurants in Salzburg

 Gasthaus Hinterbrühl

-Packed into a 1380 building in the heart of the Old Town — wooden benches, candlelight, and the best goulash east of Vienna.
+Packed into a 1380 building in central the Old Town — wooden benches, candlelight, and the best goulash east of Vienna.

 Salzburg, Austria